Traffic crashes are not a new occurrence or uncommon by any means.

 There’s nothing worse than being left in the dark, guessing what the expectations are that exist.
 Your employees crave answers, which is why communication is key.

 Sit down with your drivers and explain the expectations you have for them as representatives of your brand.
-Even if they don’t drive as a primary function of their role, communicating to your employees on why safe driving matters to your company and how they fit within that is essential.
+Even if they don’t drive as a primary function of their role, communicating to your employees why safe driving matters to your company and how they fit within that is essential.

 Implement Driver Training

-Driver training solutions can change the way you approach roadway dangers such as intersection crashes.
+Driver training can change the way you approach roadway dangers such as intersection crashes.
 If an employee doesn’t take to heart any of the seven tips and is caught texting at a red light, only to be rear-ended, wouldn’t you like an option before disqualifying them from driving or even working at the company?

 How to Further Manage Driver Risk